Paraxylene (PX) Market Size and Share

 Global Paraxylene (PX) Market Report Scope

-The paraxylene (PX) market is segmented by application, end-user industry, and geography.
-The market is segmented by application into purified terephthalate acid (PTA), dimethyl terephthalate (DMT), and other applications (solvent and high-performance polymers and resins).
-By end-user industry, the market is segmented into plastics, textiles, and other end-user industries (automotive, electrical & electronics, medical, and rubber).
+The market is segmented by application, end-use industry, and geography.
+By application, the market is segmented into Purified Terephthalic Acid (PTA), Dimethyl Terephthalate (DMT), and Other Applications.
+By end-use industry, the market is segmented into Textiles, Plastics, and Other End-user Industries.
 The report also covers the market size and forecast for the Paraxylene Market in 26 countries across major regions.
-For each segment, the market sizing and forecasts have been done on the basis of volume (tons).
+For each segment, the market sizing and forecasts have been done on the basis of volume (Tons).

 | Purified Terephthalic Acid (PTA) |